 No. 18 Mississippi State beats Cincinnati 70-59

-No. 18 Mississippi State beats Cincinnati 70-59Mississippi State guard Quinndary Weatherspoon (11) looks for a teammate to pass to while Cincinnati defenders cover him during the first half of an NCAA college basketball game in Starkville, Miss., Saturday, Dec.15, 2018.
-(AP Photo/Rogelio V. Solis)

-STARKVILLE, Miss.
-(AP) -- Quinndary Weatherspoon and Lamar Peters scored 14 points each, Reggie Perry and Tyson Carter both added 12, and No. 18 Mississippi State beat Cincinnati 70-59 on Saturday night.
+STARKVILLE, Miss. — Quinndary Weatherspoon and Lamar Peters scored 14 points each, Reggie Perry and Tyson Carter both added 12, and No. 18 Mississippi State beat Cincinnati 70-59 on Saturday night.

 Mississippi State (9-1) used a 7-0 run midway through the second half — holding the Bearcats scoreless for more than four minutes — to break a tie game and take a 52-45 lead.